 - Skills required: Instructional design, communication, expertise in the subject matter being taught, or the ability to recruit those who do.

 - Desire & passion: A love for education and helping others learn is fundamental to success in this model.
-A program that people recommend to their friends, family, or colleagues is one that's had plenty of thought and dedication in the planning process.
-You need to have solved a problem for yourself that others are seeking support with.
+A program people recommend to their friends, family, or colleagues has had plenty of thought and dedication in the planning process.

 Checkout Page customer Street to Stadium offers football training through their subscription-based platform, led by Jack Downer, 2x Superball World Champion.